aws-samples/amazon-mq-workshop/labs/lab-6.md

 </p></details><p/>

-It takes a few minutes until the broker finishes the reboot and the status of these **Pending modifications** are not **Creation** anymore.
+It takes a few minutes for the broker to finish the reboot and you should see the the status in the **Pending modifications** column to be cleared and not **Creation**.

 <details><summary>Screenshot</summary><p>